Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 D. Upon completion of eradication therapy:

-· T. Pyloride 0.4 x 2 r / day at the end of the meal - continue;
+· T. Pilorid 0.4 x 2 times a day at the end of meals - continue;

-4. Physiotherapy as prescribed by a doctor (assistance in the implementation of procedures): SMT, ultrasound on the epigastrium, novocaine electrophoresis.
+4. Physiotherapy as prescribed by a doctor (assistance in carrying out procedures): SMT, ultrasound on the epigastrium, electrophoresis of novocaine.

-5. Exercise therapy: Bed rest: At this time, static breathing exercises are shown, which enhance the processes of inhibition in the cerebral cortex.
-Performed in the initial position lying on the back with relaxation of all muscle groups, these exercises are able to bring the patient into a drowsy state, help reduce pain, eliminate dyspeptic disorders, and normalize sleep.
-Simple gymnastic exercises for small and medium muscle groups are also used, with a small number of repetitions, in combination with breathing exercises and relaxation exercises, but exercises that increase intra-abdominal pressure are contraindicated.
-The duration of classes is 12-15 minutes, the pace of the exercises is slow, the intensity is low.
-As the condition improves, when transferring to the ward regime: To the tasks of the previous period, tasks of household and labor rehabilitation patient, restoring correct posture when walking, improving coordination of movements.
-The second period of classes begins with a significant improvement in the patient's condition.
-Exercises are performed in the prone position, sitting, kneeling, standing with gradually increasing effort for all muscle groups, still excluding the abdominal muscles.
-The most acceptable is the supine position: it allows you to increase the mobility of the diaphragm, has a gentle effect on the abdominal muscles and improves blood circulation in abdominal cavity.
+5. Exercise therapy: Bed rest: At this time, static breathing exercises are indicated, which enhance inhibition processes in the cerebral cortex.
+Performed in the initial position lying on the back with relaxation of all muscle groups, these exercises are able to put the patient into a drowsy state, help reduce pain, eliminate dyspeptic disorders, and normalize sleep.
+Simple gymnastic exercises for small and medium muscle groups are also used, with a small number of repetitions in combination with breathing exercises and relaxation exercises, but exercises that increase intra-abdominal pressure are contraindicated.
+The duration of the classes is 12-15 minutes, the pace of the exercises is slow, the intensity is low.
+As the condition improves, when transferring to the ward mode: Household and household tasks are added to the tasks of the previous period. labor rehabilitation patient, restoration of correct posture when walking, improved coordination of movements.
+The second period of classes begins with a significant improvement in the patient’s condition.
+The exercises are performed in a lying position, sitting, on your knees, standing with gradually increasing effort for all muscle groups, still excluding the abdominal muscles.
+The most acceptable position is lying on your back: it allows you to increase the mobility of the diaphragm, has a gentle effect on the abdominal muscles and helps improve blood circulation in the abdominal cavity.
 Patients perform exercises for the abdominal muscles without tension, with a small number of repetitions.
-With a slow evacuation function of the stomach, more exercises lying on the right side should be included in the LH complexes, with moderate - on the left side.
-During this period, patients are also recommended massage, sedentary games, walking.
-The average duration of a lesson in the ward mode is 15-20 minutes, the pace of the exercises is slow, the intensity is low.
-Therapeutic exercises are carried out 1-2 times a day.
+If the gastric evacuation function is slow, the LH complexes should include more exercises lying on the right side, and if it is moderate - on the left side.
+During this period, patients are also recommended massage, sedentary games, and walking.
+The average duration of a lesson in a ward mode is 15-20 minutes, the pace of exercise is slow, the intensity is low.
+Therapeutic gymnastics is carried out 1-2 times a day.

 1. Severe pain syndrome.